VrushankGunjur/intern/README.md

 - Check your API usage limits at https://console.anthropic.com/
 - Web search costs $10 per 1,000 searches plus token costs

-### No emails being sent
+### No ideas being saved

-- Check logs: `docker-compose logs -f`
+- Check logs: `docker-compose logs -f` or `cat agent.log`
-- The agent is highly selective - it may take several cycles before finding a truly promising idea
+- The agent is highly selective - it may take several cycles before approving an idea
-- Test email functionality: `python email_sender.py`
+- Check the `ideas/` directory for newly saved files
+- Review rejected ideas in `ideas_history.json` to see what's being filtered out

 ### Container keeps restarting

 - Check logs: `docker logs startup-idea-agent`
 - Verify all environment variables are set
 - Ensure the `data` directory exists and is writable
+- Ensure the `ideas` directory can be created

 ## Cost Estimation